stuart-d/ec2-looky-loo/README.md

 **Things to fix:
+* Host css in s3 and permision it open
 * Comments and file tidy up
 * The initial lambda creation requires a zip on S3, will replace with an inline placeholder
 * Modernise the way variables are injected into CFNDSL